alex-bochkarev/clemson-website/CV.md

 ---
 layout: page
-title: Curriculum Vitae -- downloadable copy
+title: Curriculum Vitae
 menuitem: CV
 permalink: /CV/
 ---

-Note that you can find all the general career-related information on my LinkedIn [profile](https://www.linkedin.com/in/{{ site.linkedin_username }}).
-In case you are interested in any details, or if the service is just not available in your country -- please let me know, I will provide an up-to-date PDF.
+Please refer to my LinkedIn [profile](https://www.linkedin.com/in/{{ site.linkedin_username }}) for general career-related information.
+If it is not available in your country, or you are interested in details -- please, let me know, I will provide an up-to-date PDF.